-- 1. The FIDEM Congress itself, which usually takes place over four days and includes talks and workshops; - 2.
-An international exhibition of contemporary medals.
-The exhibition usually opens officially during the Congress and remains open to the public for at least one month; - 3.
-An exhibition catalogue; - 4.
+1. The FIDEM Congress itself, which usually takes place over four days and includes talks, workshops, visits, social events and a Fair;

+2. An international exhibition of contemporary medals.
+The exhibition usually opens officially during the Congress and remains open to the public for at least one month;

+- 3. An exhibition catalogue; - 4.
 An official medal commemorating the Congress.

+1.5.
 The FIDEM Executive and Consultative Committees generally meet at the host venue the year before the Congress (at their own expense), to discuss the programme with the Congress organiser and to visit the various sites.
+National Delegates are also invited to attend this meeting (at their own expense).

+1.6.
 Each Congress is fully recorded in FIDEM's periodical Médailles.